rnaseq/peakRescue/README.md

 https://pypi.python.org/pypi/Cython/0.22

-###### Please install the following tools before running setup.sh script and make sure that the path is set in config/peakrescue.ini file
+###### Please install following tools before running setup.sh script and make sure that the path is set in config/peakrescue.ini file[optional if using 'clipover' as coverage calculation option]

 GATK - https://github.com/broadgsa/gatk-protected [ required only if user want to use algorithm option - gatk for coverage calculation ]